Arxcis/adventofcode2020/README.md

 If you are running docker, you can run tests inside a docker-container by doing:
 ```
 make docker.example         // Expect example tests to succeed
-make docker.day01           // Expect to succeed testing only day-01 solutions
+make docker.day01           // Expect to succeed, testing only day-01 solutions
 make docker.all             // Expect some days to succeed, some to fail
 ```